 Once the research is done, there’s plenty more to do.
 Check out Developing the Employer Value Proposition by our CEO, Jörgen Sundberg, to get a more in-depth look into building an EVP!

-In our article What is Employer Branding?
-You will find out that a good starting point when thinking about employer brand is to articulate the vision and values embraced by the organization.
+In our article What is Employer Branding? you will find out that a good starting point when thinking about an employer brand is to articulate the vision and values embraced by the organization.

 The CIPD points out that you have an employer brand whether you consciously develop it or not, it is based on the way the organization is seen as a ‘place to work’ by potential recruits, current employees, leavers, and retirees.